ian-turner/proto-quipper-fork/README.md

 Syntax and examples
 =================
-see the `lib/` and `test/` directory for syntax and examples.
+see the `lib/` and `test/` directories for syntax and examples.

 FAQ
 =========
 1. Why does `export DPQ="~/dpq"` not work?

-   The '\~' symbol in double quotes will not get expanded, so if the dpq installation directory is under you home directory, you may want to use `export DPQ=~/dpq` instead.
+   The '\~' symbol in double quotes will not get expanded, so if the dpq installation directory is under your home directory, you may want to use `export DPQ=~/dpq` instead.

 2. How does the `import` work?
 Can I try `import "~/lib/Prelude.dpq"` ?